codemagic-ci-cd/cli-tools/docs/app-store-connect/publish.md

 App-specific password used for application package validation and upload if App Store Connect API Key is not specified.
 Used together with --apple-id and should match pattern `abcd-abcd-abcd-abcd`.
 Create an app-specific password in the Security section of your Apple ID account.
 Learn more from https://support.apple.com/en-us/HT204397.
 If not given, the value will be checked from the environment variable `APP_SPECIFIC_PASSWORD`.
 Alternatively to entering `APP_SPECIFIC_PASSWORD` in plaintext, it may also be specified using the `@env:` prefix followed by an environment variable name, or the `@file:` prefix followed by a path to the file containing the value.
 Example: `@env:<variable>` uses the value in the environment variable named `<variable>`, and `@file:<file_path>` uses the value from the file at `<file_path>`.
+##### `--enable-package-validation, -ev`

+Validate package before uploading it to App Store Connect.
+Use this switch to enable running `altool --validate-app` before uploading the package to App Store connect.
+If not given, the value will be checked from the environment variable `APP_STORE_CONNECT_ENABLE_PACKAGE_VALIDATION`.
 ##### `--skip-package-validation, -sv`

-Skip package validation before uploading it to App Store Connect.
-Use this switch to opt out from running `altool --validate-app` before uploading package to App Store connect.
+Deprecated.
+Starting from version `0.14.0` package validation before uploading it to App Store Connect is disabled by default.
 If not given, the value will be checked from the environment variable `APP_STORE_CONNECT_SKIP_PACKAGE_VALIDATION`.
 ##### `--skip-package-upload, -su`